-Sequence is a free online drum beat machine / pattern sequencer that allows you to create drum loops and drum tracks.
+Sequence is a free online drum machine and pattern sequencer that allows you to create drum loops, drum beats and full drum tracks.

 Includes over 400 unique drum samples, spanning electro to real drum kits.

 Create beats, compose drum tracks and then "bounce" (export) the results to a WAV sound file that you can use in other programs.

 While we've tried to keep things as simple as possible, there are a few concepts that we need to shed some light on to help get you started.

 - Parts (A B C D E F)